Different ways of wearing a SUP Leash

 Having your leash set up like this gives you lots of freedom of movement on the board as there is zero drag on the deck of the board.
 Another bonus is that when walking, the leash doesn’t drag along the floor and get snagged up.
 If you do buy one of these, cut down the tail that goes through the buckle on the waist belt and make sure it’s a good fit to you and is tight on your body.
 Practice releasing the belt whilst in the water in safe environments and under supervision of others.
 (Seek advice from a local SUP center/shop/SUP coach about how to setup your belt correctly).
 Another benefit to wearing a leash on a belt is that you can attach throwlines to the belt or have a belt with a tow line attached to it.

 If your planning to use your waist belt for white water paddle boarding and are worried about entrapment or the waist belt keeps getting twisted here is an alternative way of wearing it.
 Some people prefer to wear their waist belts around their chest above the white water buoyancy aid.
-This means the toggle is right in front of their face rather than being hidden below their buoyancy aid.
+This means the toggle is right in front of their face rather than being hidden below their buoyancy aid and helps keep your head above the water.
 This allows easy access to release the belt and stops it twisting.
 If you are planning to do white water SUP I would strongly advise getting some coaching from an experienced white water SUP coach before buying any products.

 Palm Zambezi Belt (Quick release belt/towline)